wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-variables.md

 ## Using a variable in a runbook  or DSC configuration 

-Use the **Set-AutomationVariable** activity to set the value of an Automation variable in a runbook  or DSC configuration,  and the **Get-AutomationVariable** to retrieve it.
+Use the **Set-AutomationVariable** activity to set the value of an Automation variable in a runbook  or DSC configuration , and the **Get-AutomationVariable** to retrieve it.
 You shouldn't use the **Set-AzureAutomationVariable** or  **Get-AzureAutomationVariable** cmdlets in a runbook  or DSC configuration  since they are less efficient than the workflow activities.
 You also cannot retrieve the value of secure variables with **Get-AzureAutomationVariable**.
 The only way to create a new variable from within a runbook  or DSC configuration  is to use the [New-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913771.aspx)  cmdlet.

 ### Textual runbook samples